Fraud Blocker

 Stage of Pregnancy Recommended Weeks Test Item Primary Purpose & Details Method

-Approx. 8-10 weeks Early Ultrasound Confirm fetal heartbeat, number of fetuses (singleton/multiple), size, and calculate an accurate due date.
-Ultrasound scan
+First Trimester (Before week 12) Approx. 8-10 weeks Early Ultrasound Confirm fetal heartbeat, number of fetuses (singleton/multiple), size, and calculate an accurate due date Ultrasound scan

-Approx. 11-13 weeks Down Syndrome Screening (OSCAR) Calculate the risk of the fetus having Down syndrome by combining ultrasound data and hormone levels.
-Ultrasound to measure nuchal translucency (NT), blood test
+First Trimester (Before week 12) Approx. 11-13 weeks Down Syndrome Screening (OSCAR) Calculate the risk of the fetus having Down syndrome by combining ultrasound data and hormone levels Ultrasound to measure nuchal translucency (NT), blood test

-Approx. 11-13 weeks Non-Invasive Prenatal Testing (NIPT) Highly accurate prenatal screening for chromosomal abnormalities like Down syndrome (T21), Edwards syndrome (T18), and Patau syndrome (T13).
-Maternal venous blood draw
+First Trimester (Before week 12) Approx. 11-13 weeks Non-Invasive Prenatal Testing (NIPT) Highly accurate prenatal screening for chromosomal abnormalities like Down syndrome (T21), Edwards syndrome (T18), and Patau syndrome (T13) Maternal venous blood draw

-Regularly Routine Prenatal Check-up Closely check if the fetal position is normal; assess amniotic fluid and placental function.
-Palpation, ultrasound scan
+Third Trimester (After week 28) Regularly Routine Prenatal Check-up Closely check if the fetal position is normal; assess amniotic fluid and placental function Palpation, ultrasound scan

-Approx. 35-37 weeks Group B Streptococcus (GBS) Screening Check if the mother is a carrier to prevent the baby from getting infected during delivery.
-Vaginal and rectal swab
+Third Trimester (After week 28) Approx. 35-37 weeks Group B Streptococcus (GBS) Screening Check if the mother is a carrier to prevent the baby from getting infected during delivery Vaginal and rectal swab

-Late Pregnancy Fetal Heart Rate Monitoring (NST) Assess the fetal health status in the uterus, especially applicable for high-risk pregnancies.
-Cardiotocography (CTG) / Fetal monitor
+Third Trimester (After week 28) Late Pregnancy Fetal Heart Rate Monitoring (NST) Assess the fetal health status in the uterus, especially applicable for high-risk pregnancies Cardiotocography (CTG) / fetal monitor

 Frequently Asked Questions